ahmadalwy3/ahmadalwy3/Advanced-settings.md

 `ignoreScriptInjectFilters`: if set to `true`, uBO will no longer lookup and inject scriplets into web pages.
 The main purpose of the scriptlets is to defuse anti-blocker mechanisms present on some sites.

 `popupFontSize`: a valid CSS font size value to use for the popup panel.
 Use if you are unhappy with the default size.
+For reference, the default size is currently `14px`.

 `suspendTabsUntilReady` (experimental): if set to `true`, uBO will hard block all network requests when the browser launches until _all_ the filter lists and rules are loaded and ready, at which time uBO will force a reload of the tabs for which there were network requests blocked during the setup phase.